 I grew up with a father who was a freelance illustrator/artist.
 Some of my earliest memories are of my bed being in his work room and falling asleep to the sight of him hunched over a desk with one desk lamp and radio 4 playing softly.

 Doing creative things seemed completely normal and I played music, took photographs, made things from papier mâché, and drew (very very badly 🙂 from a young age.

-I always knew I would end up doing something creative for a living and experimented with various avenues before ending up primarily as a film maker.
+I always knew I would end up doing something creative for a living and experimented with various avenues before ending up primarily as a filmmaker.

 If I have to think of a defining point it would be a day many years ago in a sleazy hotel in New Delhi.

 I was going back to my room and saw some amazing photographs on a board outside another room, I knocked on the door to ask whose they were and they turned out to have been taken by the occupant, a French fashion photographer, Sebran D’Argent.
-He was traveling around India with a large format camera.
+He was travelling around India with a large format camera.
 He asked me if I took photos and I reluctantly showed him some of my work which he seemed to like and told me I should pursue it and that I could make money from them.

-The next morning I was woken by his girlfriend knocking on my door, “He never says nice things about other peoples work!
+The next morning I was woken by his girlfriend knocking on my door, “He never says nice things about other people’s work!
 If he says you should go for it, you definitely should!”

 That was the day I decided that I would take my work seriously as a career option.

 Is there anything you would change in your current career and if so why?